symfony-si/symfony-docs-sl/book/validation.rst

 Constraints can also be applied to the return value of a method.
-Symfony2 allows you to add a constraint to any public method whose name starts with "get" or "is".
-In this guide, both of these types of methods are referred to as "getters".
+Symfony2 allows you to add a constraint to any public method whose name starts with "get", "is" or "has".
+In this guide, these types of methods are referred to as "getters".

+.. versionadded:: 2.5
+    Support for methods starting with ``has`` was introduced in Symfony 2.5.

 The benefit of this technique is that it allows you to validate your object dynamically.
 For example, suppose you want to make sure that a password field